 Artist Rooms is an important public collection of international contemporary art, shared across the UK through a unique collaboration between the Art Fund, Tate and National Galleries of Scotland.

-Assembled by collector and curator Anthony d’Offay over a 30 year period, the Artist Rooms collection comprises over 700 works by 39 artists, including Diane Arbus, Joseph Beuys and Damien Hirst.
-The Art Fund supports a tour of these works around the UK as well as providing additional funds to help museums display and interpret the works and put on education events, bringing the art to life for the public.
+Assembled by Anthony d’Offay over a 30 year period, the Artist Rooms collection comprises over 1,600 works by 40 artists, including Diane Arbus, Joseph Beuys and Damien Hirst.
+Art Fund supports a tour of these works around the UK as well as providing additional funds to help museums display and interpret the works and put on education events, bringing the art to life for the public.

-Tate and the National Galleries of Scotland acquired the extraordinary collection of post-war and contemporary art in 2008 with financial support from the Art Fund, the National Heritage Memorial Fund, and the Scottish and British Governments.
-Art collector and curator Anthony d’Offay received only the original cost of the collection and it is considered to be one of the most generous and imaginative gifts of art ever made to UK galleries.
+Tate and the National Galleries of Scotland acquired the extraordinary collection of modern and contemporary art in 2008 with financial support from the Art Fund, the National Heritage Memorial Fund, and the Scottish and British Governments.
+Anthony d’Offay received only the original cost of the collection and it is considered to be one of the most generous and imaginative gifts of art ever made to UK galleries.

 The collection is jointly owned and managed by Tate and National Galleries of Scotland on behalf of the nation, and they are also responsible for managing the tour programme.
 The idea behind the collection is to show individual artists’ work in depth, in one or more ‘rooms’ of their work, and to show them all across the UK so that as many people as possible can experience them.